satchel inv line hider line hider line hider line hider line hider line hider line hider

 Let's go sailing!

-Well, technically, since it's not a sailboat, we can't go "sailing".
+Well, technically, since it's not a sailboat, we can't go "sailing" because it doesn't have a sail.

 Technically you should say 'let's go boating' or something like that.